 “It’s true that allowing America to default [on its debt] would be irresponsible,” Boehner said in a speech before the Economic Club of New York in midtown Manhattan.
 “But it would be more irresponsible to raise the debt ceiling without simultaneously taking dramatic steps to reduce spending and reform the budget process.”
-He added that the cuts “should be greater than the accompanying increase in debt authority the president is given.”

 After a confusing week of seemingly contradictory statements by House GOP leaders concerning talks with the Obama administration and Democratic leaders over a framework for a deficit reduction plan and a new debt ceiling, the Ohio Republican used last night’s speech to hit the reset button and restate his party’s bottom line: